Pro-Palestinian demonstrators blockade factory

 Earlier this autumn the UK Government suspended around 30 arms export licences to Israel out of a total of about 350 licences because of concerns they could be used in violations of international humanitarian law in the Gaza conflict, however an exemption was made for some licences related to components of F-35 fighter jets.

+“Aggression towards, or the intimidation of, our people, who work hard to support the security and defence of the UK, is not acceptable.
+We are advising employees to work remotely wherever possible today.

+“Leonardo provides laser technology for the F-35 aircraft to the United States under the UK Government’s Open General Export Licence, which allows for the US to export UK-manufactured F-35 components to its export customers.”

-A Police Scotland spokesperson said: “We were aware of a protest ongoing at Crewe Road North in Edinburgh.
+A Police Scotland spokesperson said on Wednesday afternoon: “We were aware of a protest ongoing at Crewe Road North in Edinburgh today.

+“Officers attended and engaged with protesters.
+The protest was peaceful and there were no arrests.”